loiclec/fuzzcheck-rs/readme.md

 Given a function `test: (T) -> Bool`, it tries to find a value of type `T` that fails the test or leads to a crash.

-Unlike other coverage-guided fuzzing engines, it doesn't work with bitstrings but instead works with values of any type `T` directly.
-The complexity of the inputs and the way to mutate them is given by functions defined by the user.

 Fuzzcheck works by maintaining a pool of test inputs and ranking them using the complexity of the input and the uniqueness of the code coverage caused by `test(input)`.
 From that pool, it selects a high-ranking input, mutates it, and runs the test function again.
-If the new mutated input has an interesting code coverage then it is added to the pool, otherwise, Fuzzcheck tries again with a different input and mutation.
+If the new mutated input has an interesting code coverage then it is added to the pool, otherwise, fuzzcheck tries again with a different input and mutation.

 In pseudocode: